python/cpython/Doc/library/socket.rst

 .. function:: getdefaulttimeout()

-   Return the default timeout in floating seconds for new socket objects.
+   Return the default timeout in seconds (float) for new socket objects.
 A value of ``None`` indicates that new socket objects have no timeout.
 When the socket module is first imported, the default is ``None``.